kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 # Encoding
 This section covers the encoding of each message.

-Note that none of these message have a type identifier.
+Note that these message do not contain a type identifier.
-The message is determined by the stream type and the current state.
+The message type is determined by the stream type and the current state.

 ## SESSION_CLIENT
 The client advertises supported versions and any extensions.